wbs-pro/wbs-pro.github.io/content/Blog/🎯 Implementing an Onboarding Tutorial in Quartz.md

 });
 ```

-### 3. Custom Styling
+### 3. Theme Support

-I implemented some custom CSS to ensure the tutorial matches both light and dark themes:
+The tutorial adapts to both light and dark themes:

 ```css
 .introjs-tooltip {